ambron60/henon-attractor/README.md

-# Henon Attractor generator in Python
+# Hénon Attractor generator in Python

 The Hénon map is a discrete-time dynamical system.
 It is one of the most studied examples of dynamical systems that exhibit chaotic behavior.
 The Hénon map takes a point (xn, yn) in the plane and maps it to a new point